-Are you interested in joining the Crossfit revolution, but you have no equipment?
+Are you interested in joining the CrossFit revolution, but you have no equipment?
 I can give you some guidance on what gear you need to get started.
-Are you already into Crossfit but you want to do your WOD’s at home rather than at the box, and you want to know the best places to buy the gear?
+Are you already into CrossFit but you want to do your WODs at home rather than at the box, and you want to know the best places to buy the best equipment?
 I can help you with that too.

-Fortunately, Crossfit uses a minimal amount of equipment so the list to get started is relatively short and there are deals on packages to be had.
+Fortunately for us home gym owners, CrossFit uses a minimal amount of equipment, so the list to get started is relatively short and there are deals on packages to be had.
 Still, if you are starting with nothing it may seem like a lot.
 I’ll show you the necessities, the extras, and who has the best prices for quality gear you can trust to last a lifetime.
-I’ve included multiple package deals as well as some stand-alone pricing.
+I’ve included multiple package deals as well as some stand-alone equipment pricing.

 Table of Contents

 - GHD Shopping Tips